zacksimpson/measure-tool/README.md

 # Measure

-A construction calculator for the Light Phone III.
+A handy multi-tool and construction calculator for taking measurements on the Light Phone III.

 Built on the [Light SDK](https://github.com/lightphone/light-sdk).

 ---

-## Features
+## Ways to Measure

-* Standard calculator, replicated pixel-for-pixel from the stock LightOS calculator
+* Standard Calculator, replicated pixel-for-pixel from the stock LightOS calculator
-* Fraction Calc, with a dedicated key for mixed numbers and feet-inches entry that folds results into feet automatically
+* Fraction Calculator, with dedicated keys for fractions, mixed numbers and feet/inches entry
-* Convert Units, for length (inches, feet, yards, millimeters, centimeters, meters)
+* Unit Conversion, for length (inches, feet, yards, millimeters, centimeters, meters)
-* Ruler, turning the sides of the screen into a metric and imperial ruler calibrated to the display's real physical pixel density
+* Ruler, turning the sides of the screen into metric and imperial rulers calibrated to the display's real physical pixel density
-* Long-press any result to copy it or pull up your last 6 calculations, shared across every tool
+* Long-press any result to copy it or view history of previous calculations

 ---

 > [!WARNING]
-> The ruler is calibrated against the display's reported physical pixel density and checks out against the math, but I haven't cross-checked it against a certified tape measure.
-Treat it as a quick reference, not a precision instrument for anything that matters.
+> The ruler is calibrated against the Light Phone III display's reported physical pixel density.
+If you've changed your Android display density settings, or if you are attempting to install this anywhere else, Ruler will likely not work at this point.
+(Also, nothing beats a good ole tape measure.)
+Treat this as a tool for quick reference, not a precision instrument for anything important!

 ---